100 Years of Extraordinary

 On the 10th July 2019, Bentley will reach its Centenary, an achievement worth celebrating and at Grange we will certainly be doing that through a wide range of Centenary activities planned between now and the end of 2019.

-Bentley has transformed the face of motoring over the past century, with the marque going from humble beginnings when a prototype was created in a London mews to building various exquisitely crafted and phenomenally powerful cars like the new Continental GT at its factory in Crewe and the new extraordinary Mulsanne W.O Edition by Mulliner - limited to only 100 cars.
+Bentley has transformed the face of motoring over the past century, with the marque going from humble beginnings when a prototype was created in a London mews to building various exquisitely crafted and phenomenally powerful cars like the new Continental GT and new Continental GT Convertible.
+All produced at its factory in Crewe and with the new extraordinary Mulsanne W.O Edition by Mulliner - limited to only 100 cars and with the new Bentayga Hybrid they are well placed to continue as the prominent marque in luxury motoring.

 Join us as we take a journey through the past 100 years and the Bentley story.